(As of 31st March, 2022)

 ③ Risks Concerning Projects

 Generally, information systems development projected are undertaken on a contract basis.
 We are obliged, under such a contract, to complete an information system and deliver it by the specified deadline.
 However, there may be times when more person-hours are required than initially estimated because of the client’s requests for a more advanced and complex system as well as requirement changes made before completion, which may delay delivery.
 Even after delivery, more work than expected may be needed to complete the contract, such as carrying out additional improvements on system performance.
-In particular, long-term projects that take several years to complete have a higher likelihood of being affected by requirement changes to respond to the changes in both technology and the surrounding environment.
+Long-term projects that take several years to complete have a higher likelihood of being affected by requirement changes to respond to the changes in both technology and the surrounding environment.
 Information systems are also important social infrastructure, and we believe that quality management and risk management are essential from the development stage to achieve operational stability after system completion.
 For systems in the financial services sector in particular, the systems not only involve the reliability of our clients, but also the entire financial market, and we are very much aware of their importance.

 However, in the event extra costs are incurred, due for instance to increasing person-hours or performance improvement work conducted after delivery, the project’s final profitability may deteriorate.
 Moreover, if the client’s business is harmed because of a delay in delivery or because of problems with the delivered information system, not only may we be liable for the loss, but the situation might also damage NRI’s reputation.